-CLFC Group (including CLFC Pty Ltd, carloans.com.au Pty Ltd, CLFC Media Holdings Pty Ltd, and carloans.co.nz Limited Company) offers a range offers a range of financial products and services across Australia and New Zealand.
+CLFC Group (including CLFC Pty Ltd, carloans.com.au Pty Ltd (in its own right and trading as Georgie), CLFC Media Holdings Pty Ltd, and carloans.co.nz Limited Company) offers a range offers a range of financial products and services across Australia and New Zealand.

 The Privacy Statement will give you specific information about how we will handle the personal information you have given to us.
 We may also seek your specific consent in relation to the collection, use or disclosure of your personal information.